 While purchasing paint for your house, be sure to see the expiry date.
 If you use expired tint on the surfaces, then there are fewer chances that the paint sticks to the walls, leading to peeling.

-There is most chance that the paint gets peeled off when a corrosive metal or substances get in contact.
+There is a most chance that the paint gets peeled off when a corrosive metal or substances get in contact.
 The corrosive materials form blisters and bubbles on the paint surface.
 Good examples of these substances are acids used for cleaning bathrooms.

 Applying thin layers of paint on the surfaces also leads to peeling of the paint.
 Use of wrong brushes fails to create a strong between tint and the surface.
 Lack of reliable bond creates cracks, blisters and peeling on the surfaces.